aks-1904/collab_editor/server/README.md

 # Apis

+Make sure to start the server (by default server will run on port 8080)

 ## Authentication Api

-Make sure to start the server (by default server will run on port 8080)
+All business logics to register or login user will be on `/api/v1/auth` routes

 ### 1. Register

-Sample `POST` data
+Sample `POST` data on `/register`

 ```json
 {